2022 California Proposition 1: Neutral or no position

 The Libertarian Party of California published a voter guide that stated the party's position on candidates and ballot measures.
 Sharing the party's position on all other state propositions, the Libertarian Party omitted its position on Proposition 1.
 The Orange County Register's editorial board opted not to publish a position on Proposition 1, instead taking positions on the state's other ballot measures.
+Along with all of the state's other propositions, the California branch of the Council on American–Islamic Relations claimed no position on Proposition 1, stating that "though the issues on the ballot are of great importance, they fall outside the scope of CAIR-CA's focus and mission".
 In a question and answer interview with The San Diego Union-Tribune, insurance commissioner candidate Robert Howell did not share his position on Proposition 1, writing in part, "I do not think the Insurance Commissioner's Office has any control of this issue.
 We will need to see what the people of California have to say in November."
-At the American Liberty Forum in Ramona on September 24, San Diego County Sheriff candidate John Hemmerling, endorsed by the Republican Party, refused to "take any position on state propositions or proposed federal legislation related to abortion."
+At the American Liberty Forum in Ramona on September 24, San Diego County Sheriff candidate John Hemmerling, endorsed by the Republican Party, refused to "take any position on state propositions or proposed federal legislation related to abortion".
 On October 4, the San Marcos City Council voted 3–2 against a resolution affirming the city's support for Proposition 1 as the majority determined that the city should not take a position on the issue and let the voters decide its fate.